-A trained service animal is allowed in the terminal and on planes if required by a passenger.
+A trained service animal is allowed in the terminal and on planes if required by a passenger and approved by the airline.
 The animal must be trained to perform tasks for the benefit of the individual.
 Service animals must be kept confined unless needed by the individual to help navigate the airport.
 The owner must have direct control over the animal at all times.

 Cars standing (not actively loading or unloading at the curb fronts) in the “drop-off” or “pick-up” lane will be ticketed.
 Unattended vehicles will be towed at the owner’s expense.
 Use FREE cell phone lot on Holtz Road next to Economy Parking Lot to wait for your party’s flight to arrive.